-- TTM gross margin is 28.9%, 60 basis points better than the five-year average.
-TTM operating margin is 2.3%, about the same as the five-year average.
-TTM net margin is 1.7%, 50 basis points better than the five-year average.
+- TTM gross margin is 29.0%, 60 basis points better than the five-year average.
+TTM operating margin is 2.0%, 30 basis points worse than the five-year average.
+TTM net margin is 1.5%, 10 basis points better than the five-year average.

-With recent TTM operating margins exceeding historical averages, Fred's looks like it is doing fine.
+With recent TTM operating margins below historical averages, Fred's has some work to do.

 Is Fred's the right retailer for your portfolio?
 Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks," including one above-average retailing powerhouse.
 Click here for instant access to this free report.